Received A Summons?

 WHAT TO EXPECT ON YOUR JURY SERVICE DAY AT THE HARBOR JUSTICE CENTER

 Jurors reporting to the Harbor Justice Center should arrive at the courthouse by 8:00 AM unless otherwise instructed by the voice/web call in message.

-Juror hours are 8:00AM to 4:00PM unless otherwise informed by court personnel.
-On occasion, jurors may be required by the court to remain available in the jury assembly room after 5:00PM.
+Juror hours are 8:00AM to 5:00PM unless otherwise informed by court personnel.

 As the temperature in the courthouse varies with preferences and areas, dress in layers, comfortably but appropriately.
 Shorts and tank tops are not permissible attire.

 Select a link to find out the answer to your question: